AbhisheKDhanani11/Masters-Coding-Projects/Intro to Python/README.md

 ### Purpose
 - **Basic Programming**: Exploring core Python concepts like loops, conditionals, functions, and classes.
-- **Practical Applications**: Solving real-world problems, such as calculating financial totals, processing data, and simulating processes.

 ### Usage
 1. **Requirements**: Install Python 3.x (`python --version` to check) and a code editor like VS Code or IDLE.